Exact Moment Representation in Polynomial Optimization: Introduction

-Several works have been developed over the last decades to tackle these problems. \cite{parrilo_explicit_2002} showed that if the complex variety $\cV_{\C}(I)$ defined by an ideal $I$ generated by real polynomials is finite and $I$ is radical, then $f-f^{*}$ has a representation as a sum of squares modulo $I$ and the SoS relaxation is exact. \cite{laurent_semidefinite_2007} showed the finite convergence property if the complex variety $\cV_{\C}(I)$ is finite, and a moment sequence representation property, if moreover the ideal $I$ is radical. \cite{nie_polynomial_2013} showed that if the semialgebraic set $S$ is finite, then the finite convergence property holds for a finitely generated preordering defining $S$. \cite{lasserre_semidefinite_2008} proved that if $S$ is finite, the value $f^{*}$ and the minimizers can be recovered from moment matrices associated to the truncated preordering defining $S$.
-In \cite{lasserre_moment_2013}, the kernel of moment matrices is used to compute a border basis of the real radical ideal $\sqrt[\R]{I}$ when $S=\cV_{\R}(I)$ is finite. \cite{scheiderer_distinguished_2005} proved that $f-f^{*}$ is in the quadratic module $\cQ$ defining $S$ modulo $(f-f^{*})^{2}$ if and only if $f-f^{*} \in \cQ$ and then the SoS relaxation is exact. \cite{MarshallRepresentationsnonnegativepolynomials2006}, \cite{MarshallRepresentationsNonNegativePolynomials2009} proved that under some regularity conditions on the minimizers, known as Boundary Hessian Conditions (BHC), $f-f^{*}$ is in the quadratic module and the SoS exactness property holds. \cite{nie_minimizing_2006}, \cite{demmel_representations_2007} showed that adding gradient constraints when $S=\R^{n}$ or KKT constraints when $S$ is a general basic semialgebraic set, the SoS exactness property holds when the corresponding Jacobian ideal is radical. \cite{nie_exact_2013} showed that adding the Jacobian constraints, the {finite convergence} property holds under some regularity assumption on the complex variety associated to these constraints and on the compactness of $S$.
-In \cite{nie_optimality_2014}, it is shown that BHC imply finite convergence and that BHC are generic. \cite{kriel_exactness_2019} showed the SoS exactness property if the quadratic module defining $S$ is Archmedian and some strict concavity properties of $f$ at the finite minimizers are satisfied.
+\cite{scheiderer_distinguished_2005} proved that $f-f^{*}$ is in the quadratic module $\cQ$ defining $S$ modulo {the ideal} $(f-f^{*})^{2}$ if and only if $f-f^{*} \in \cQ$, and then the SoS hierarchy is exact. \cite{MarshallRepresentationsnonnegativepolynomials2006}, \cite{MarshallRepresentationsNonNegativePolynomials2009} proved that, under regularity conditions at the minimizers, known as {\emph{Boundary Hessian Conditions}} (BHC), $f-f^{*}$ is in the quadratic module, {i.e.,} the SoS exactness property holds. \cite{nie_minimizing_2006}, \cite{demmel_representations_2007} showed that, by adding gradient constraints when $S=\R^{n}$ or KKT constraints when $S$ is a general basic semialgebraic set, the SoS exactness property holds when the corresponding Jacobian ideal is radical. \cite{nie_exact_2013} showed that, by adding the Jacobian constraints, the finite convergence property holds under some regularity assumption. \cite{nie_certifying_2013} showed that finite convergence and the flat truncation property are equivalent under generic assumptions, if the SoS hierarchy is exact and strong duality holds.
+In \cite{nie_optimality_2014}, it is shown that BHC imply finite convergence and that BHC are generic. \cite{kriel_exactness_2019} showed the SoS exactness property if the quadratic module defining $S$ is Archimedian and some strict concavity properties of $f$ at the finite minimizers are satisfied.